IlyranaJulia/DiscordPointTracker/README.md

 # Discord Points Bot

-A comprehensive Discord bot for managing member points with add, remove, balance check, and leaderboard functionality.
+A comprehensive Discord bot that transforms community interactions into an engaging points-based gamification system.
+Features user-friendly commands, privacy-focused design, and a powerful web dashboard for administration.

 ## Features